Pharmaceutical Affairs Act

 Article 67

-Where medicaments are required to have the prescriptions of physicians or to have been specifically designated by public notice(s) made by the central competent health authority, the advertisements thereof shall be published only in academic medical journals.
+For medicaments that require prescriptions of physicians or that have been specifically designated by the central competent health authority through public notice(s), the advertisements thereof shall be published only in academic medical journals.

 Article 68